All Episodes

 Wallace says, can you point to a single smoking gun?

-Any hard evidence that the White House has done anything illegal.
+Any hard evidence that the White House has done anything illegal?

 I think clearly with regard to the NSA surveillance.

-We've been talking about the U.S. attorneys, sir.
+I'm talking about the U.S. talking about the U.S. attorneys, sir.

 Well, I believe they probably have.